Smart grids to play key role in Africa’s transition to sustainable energy – says GE

 Smart grids will play a key role in the region’s transition to a sustainable energy system through facilitating smooth integration of new energy sources; promoting interoperability between all types of equipment; enabling the growth of distributed generation and its potential incorporation into the main grid; supporting demand-side management; and providing flexibility and visibility of the entire grid.
 GE’s grid solutions six-step process highlighted in the white paper will help utilities along the digitization journey of their energy infrastructure.

-Read the White paper Here:
+Read the White Paper here:

 About GE Power: